 As mentioned earlier, one of the biggest hurdles that businesses need to overcome is two-way visibility in the cross-border payment cycle.
 Payment method fees, transfer fees, currency conversion and settlement lead times: each of these pieces in a payment puzzle need to be communicated to both parties to avoid friction in the vendor-to-buyer relationship.

 Fintech aids in this transfer of information by acting as the intermediary between financial institutions, communicating at each end of the infrastructure and funneling the information back to the buyer and sender in real-time.
-This not only enhances confidence in the payment cycle but also eliminates guesswork and the need to chase down information from a foreign bank.
+This enhances confidence in the payment cycle while also eliminating guesswork and the need to chase down information from a foreign bank.

 Virtual accounts

-Instead of going to a bank to open an account, businesses can now open virtual accounts — or bank accounts that can be opened online without ever having to step into a building.
+Instead of going to a bank to open an account, businesses can now open virtual accounts, or bank accounts that can be opened online without ever having to step into a building.
 The ability to open an account remotely improves accessibility to underserved markets and industries.
-This eliminates the need for businesses to manage local bank accounts in order to facilitate and monitor currency conversion.
+This eliminates the need for businesses to manage local bank accounts in order to manage and monitor currency conversion.

 User experience

 A recent study by EY found that 51% of Gen Z and 49% of millennials favor a fintech company as their most trusted financial brand.
-Fintech adopts a digitally native experience to business needs, emphasizing mobile interface that can be accessed and utilized for myriad purposes from the comfort of a living room couch, the convenience of a bus stop bench or the versatility of, say, a gondola in Venice.
-As long as the user has access to the internet — or data on their mobile device — they can send and receive payments from anywhere.
+Fintech adopts a digitally native experience to business needs, with a mobile interface that can be accessed and used for myriad purposes from the comfort of a living room couch, the convenience of a bus stop bench or the versatility of, say, a gondola in Venice.
+As long as the user has access to the internet, or data on their mobile device, they can send and receive payments from anywhere.

-Choose convenient payment methods and processing speeds, rely on an easy-to-scale API and establish preferred controls in AP workflows, all while providing a user-friendly vendor experience.
+Choose convenient payment methods and processing speeds, rely on an easy-to-scale API and set up preferred controls in AP workflows, all while providing a user-friendly vendor experience.
 Plus, you’ll have complete transparency into currency conversion rates and fees so you know how your money is moving internationally.